gatling/gatling/src/sphinx/http/sse.rst

 Dealing with incoming messages from the server is done with checks, passed with the usual ``check()`` method.

-Gatling currently only support one check at a time per server sent event.
+Gatling currently only support one check at a time per SSE stream.

 .. _http-sse-check-set: